aspose-barcode/Aspose.BarCode-Documentation/java/developer-guide/symbology-generation-specifics/codabar-barcodes/_index.md

     checkSum = (checkSum + value) % 16;
 {{< /highlight >}}

-To enable a checksum for this barcode type, it is necessary to initialize the property [*IsChecksumEnabled*]() by setting the mode *EnableChecksum.Yes* and define the required checksum algorithm in the [*CodabarChecksumMode*]() property.
+To enable a checksum for this barcode type, it is necessary to use the [*EnableCHecksum*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/EnableChecksum) enum.
+The required checksum algorithm can be allocated through the [*CodabarChecksumMode*](https://apireference.aspose.com/barcode/java/com.aspose.barcode.generation/CodabarChecksumMode) enum.
 By default, the *Mod16* checksum is applied.

 *Codabar* barcode images provided below have been created with different checksum calculation settings.